PelmeenidHapukoorega/Solutions-Architect/AZ-104/104 Labs/Mini labs/Locate a command.md

 ### Summary

-I had always wondered that in order to learn more about different PowerShell commands i would have to scan a lot of forums, which is still somewhat useful mind you
+I had always wondered that in order to learn more about different PowerShell commands i would have to scan a lot of forums, which is still somewhat useful mind you but using get commands and specifying them with needed verbs and nouns i can filter out commands i need a lot quicker.
+This is a good way to filter and find commands you know and want specifically, or if you dont remember the entire command but remember keywords then its a good way to find relevant commands.